dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ---
 title: Bundling and minification in ASP.NET Core
 author: scottaddie
-description: Learn how to optimize static assets in an ASP.NET Core web application by applying techniques such as bundling and minification.
+description: Learn how to optimize static resources in an ASP.NET Core web application by applying bundling and minification techniques.
 manager: wpickett
 ms.author: riande
 ms.custom: mvc